shajra/nix-example/README.md

 - `cabal-install`
 - `ghcid`
 - `nix-tags-haskell`
+- `cabal-new-watch`

-We can either enter this environment by calling `nix-shell` with no arguments (which by default reads [./shell.nix](./shell.nix).
+We can enter this environment by calling `nix-shell` with no arguments (which by default reads [./shell.nix](./shell.nix).
 Notice how the environment gives us a PATH including binaries in `/nix/store`:

 ```
 example-nix$ nix-shell